All ingredients are individually packaged, but our central facility

 Unique flavors augment delicate salmon in a dish sure to become a quick-and-easy favorite.
 Ginger, a pungent flavor with notes of woodiness, is mixed with ponzu sauce, a tart Japanese favorite.
 Together, they are a powerhouse with the fish, and feel free to mix the tangy-goodness with the mushroom jasmine rice.
 Put it on everything: your steaks, your cereal, your morning coffee… we won't judge!

 Remove from burner and fluff rice.
-Cover and set aside.
+Cover again and set aside.

 While rice cooks, prepare ingredients.